 Barefoot to Boots (BTB) is an Australian-based private sector NGO that supports refugees living in camps and their neighbouring host communities.

-It was first envisaged by two brothers and former South Sudanese refugees, professional footballer Awer Mabil and Lost Boy Awer Bul, following a return visit with 20 football shirts to Kakuma Refugee Camp in northern Kenya in June 2014.
+It was founded by brothers and former South Sudanese refugees, professional footballer Awer Mabil and Lost Boy Awer Bul, following their return in June 2014 with 20 football shirts to Kakuma Refugee Camp in northern Kenya, where both had lived before moving to Australia.

 IMG_1378.JPG

-Coupled with its humanitarian efforts is a drive to influence refugee policy at the highest levels of governments, to provide more support and help alleviate some of the pressures on those countries receiving displaced people and those NGOs providing on-the-ground assistance.
+At a time when many developed nations reduce humanitarian aid, BTB seeks to influence refugee policy at the highest levels of governments.
+It urges more support and assistance to give refugees more opportunity as well as alleviate some of the pressures on those host nations receiving displaced people and the NGOs providing on-the-ground assistance.

-The pressures on all of these people and organisations are immense, with no signs of slowing.
-The latest UNHCR statistics reveal more than 65 million refugees and internally displaced people globally seeking a home through no fault of their own.
+The stress is immense, with no signs of slowing.
+The latest UNHCR statistics reveal more than 130 million refugees and internally displaced people globally seeking a home through no fault of their own.
+In Kakuma and Kalobeyei there are nearly 300,000 refugees.

-Differentiating BTB is the fact that it is advised by refugees in camps, through meaningful and trusted discussions during visits and through regular engagement throughout the year on social media.
-Despite popular beliefs, most refugees want to return to their places of origin once safety returns and, in the meantime, be fulfilled enough to live in the camps and communities that host them, often over neighbouring borders
+BTB is advised by those refugees in the camps, through meaningful and trusted discussions during visits and through engagement throughout the year on social media.
+Despite populist and uninformed beliefs, most refugees want to return to their places of origin once safety return.
+In the meantime, they want to be fulfilled enough to live in the camps and communities that host them, often over neighbouring borders.

 Critically, BTB is further assisted and directed by NGOs that operate within camp and host community settings, and with which BTB has signed Memoranda of Understanding.

-We have close working relationships with UNHCR, International Rescue Committee, Lutheran World Federation and Kenya Red Cross.
+We have close working relationships with UNHCR, IRC (International Rescue Committee), LWF (Lutheran World Federation) and Peace Winds Japan.
 These trusted partnerships are a core component of the operations to ensure BTB meets the high standards of those same NGOs and delivers its resources and goods effectively in the best interests of refugees and donors alike.